franciskershaw/festiviews/README.md

 * User feedback required on all interactable content, such as:
     * Hovered links.
     * Underlining of current page on the navigation bar.
-    * Feedback message when a festival gets favourited, when a review gets posted, or when a new festival request has been made.
+    * Feedback message when a festival gets favourited and when a review gets posted, edited or deleted.
 * The same colour scheme and design choices are needed across all pages to maintain consistency.
 * Where applicable, content shoudl be viewable just beyond the fold so users know they can continue to scroll.